sad-emu/s3mu/ecrypto/README.md

 ### Requirements
 Python 3.x (only tested on latest)

+### Reccomended
+Cryptograph package will vastly improve performance.

 ### Features

-1. Pure python.
+1. Can run with pure python.
 Only imports os, hashlib, unittest and base64
 2. Data is streamed
 2. Cyphertext is hashed and verified on decryption
 3. MODE_ONE for AES with a pre-shared key